 There are two swimrun events organized in New Zealand by the company Breca.
 One is in the South Island, (Breca Wanaka), and looks to be very tough, with cold waters and steep runs.

 There is 42km of running (equivalent to a full marathon), with a total of 8km of swimming.
 That makes 50km overall - a tough challenge!
-The Breca Swimrun Wanaka takes place on March 18th 2018.
+The Breca Swimrun Wanaka takes place in March.

-By contrast, the SwimRun Breca event in the Bay of Islands (not far from Auckland) in the North Island, looks to be a better match to our ability and experience.
-It was staged on 15th April 2018.
+By contrast, the SwimRun Breca event in the Bay of Islands (about 3 hours by car North from Auckland) in the North Island, looks to be a better match to our ability and experience.
+It is staged in April.
 The water is warmer, and the runs are not quite so challenging.
 And there is the awesome beauty of the Bay of Islands to experience during the race!
 One important qualification to this - one of the swim legs is a straight 3km.
 That's just ONE of the swims, and it occurs in the first half of the race.

 Here's the official video of the Bay of Islands event;